Unified discontinuous Galerkin scheme for a large class of elliptic equations: DG discretization of the flux formulation

 where $\tilde{\dgS}_{v_A}$ depends only on the primal variables.
 We further assume $\dgf_{v_A}=0$ for convenience.
 All elliptic systems that we consider in this article fulfill these assumptions.
 We insert \cref{eq:auxsource} into the strong DG residuals~\eqref{eq:dg_op_full_strong} and solve for $v_A$ by inverting the mass matrix to find

 where we define $\dgD_i \defeq \dgM^{-1}\dgMD_i$ and $\dgL \defeq \dgM^{-1}\dgML$.
 Note that the right-hand side of \cref{eq:aux_matform} depends only on the primal variables $u_A$.
-Evaluating the DG residuals now amounts to first computing the auxiliary variables~\eqref{eq:aux_matform}, and then using them to evaluate the primal equations.
-We can select either the strong form~\eqref{eq:dg_op_full_strong} or the weak form~\eqref{eq:dg_op_full_weak} for the primal equations,
+Evaluating the DG residuals now amounts to first computing the auxiliary variables $v_A$ by \cref{eq:aux_matform}, and then using them to evaluate the primal equations.
+This approach preserves the freedom to use either the strong form~\eqref{eq:dg_op_full_strong} for the primal equations,

-in \emph{weak} form.
-We found the strong scheme slightly easier to implement because the primal and auxiliary equations involve the same set of operators.
-The strong-weak scheme, i.e.\ selecting the strong form for the auxiliary equations~\eqref{eq:aux_matform} and the weak form for the primal equations~\eqref{eq:dg_op_compact_weak}, has the advantage that the DG operator can be symmetric as discussed in \cref{sec:symm}.
+The strong scheme is slightly easier to implement because the primal and auxiliary equations involve the same set of operators.
+The strong-weak scheme, i.e., selecting the strong form for the auxiliary equations~\eqref{eq:aux_matform} and the weak form for the primal equations~\eqref{eq:dg_op_compact_weak}, has the advantage that the DG operator can be symmetric as discussed in \cref{sec:symm}.

-For linear equations the strategy employed in \cref{eq:aux_matform} of eliminating the auxiliary variables is equivalent to taking a Schur complement of the DG operator with respect to the (invertible) mass matrix, but the strategy works for non-linear equations as well.
-The result is an operator~$\dgA(\underline{u}_A)$ of only the discrete primal variables on all elements and grid points in the computational domain.
-The size of the operator is the product of $N_\mathrm{points}$ with the number of primal variables.
+For linear equations the strategy employed in \cref{eq:aux_matform} of eliminating the auxiliary variables is equivalent to taking a Schur complement of the DG operator with respect to the (invertible) mass matrix, but the strategy works for nonlinear equations as well.
+The result is an operator $\dgA(\grd{u}_A)$ of only the discrete primal variables on all elements and grid points in the computational domain, so the DG residuals~\eqref{eq:dg_op_compact} have the form

+The size of the DG operator $\dgA(\grd{u}_A)$ is the product of $N_\mathrm{points}$ with the number of primal variables.
 No auxiliary degrees of freedom from the first-order formulation inflate the size of the operator.
-We refer to such DG operators~$\dgA(\underline{u}_A)$ of only the primal degrees of freedom as \emph{compact} if they also only involve couplings between nearest-neighbor elements~\cite{Peraire2007-ff}.
+We refer to such DG operators~$\dgA(\grd{u}_A)$ of only the primal degrees of freedom as \emph{compact} if they also only involve couplings between nearest-neighbor elements~\cite{Peraire2007-ff}.
 The coupling between elements is related to the choice of numerical flux~$(n_i \dgFi{\alpha})^*$ and the subject of \cref{sec:numflux}.
-If the fluxes and sources are linear, $\dgA(\underline{u}_A)$ can be represented as a square matrix.
+If the fluxes and sources are linear, $\dgA(\grd{u}_A)$ can be represented as a square matrix.